JT8D-17/Enhanced-Cloudscapes-Controller-for-X-Plane/README.md

 <a name="license"></a>
 ## 7 - License

-Enhanced Cloudscapes Controller is licensed under the European Union Public License v1.2 (see _EUPL-1.2-license.txt_).
+Enhanced Cloud-/Skyscapes Controller is licensed under the European Union Public License v1.2 (see _EUPL-1.2-license.txt_).
 Compatible licenses (e.g. GPLv3) are listed  in the section "Appendix" in the license file.

 [Back to table of contents](#toc)